nais/doc/docs/nais-application/access-policy.md

 # Access Policy

 !!! info
-    Network policies and Istio authorization is only applied in GCP clusters.
+    Network policies are only applied in GCP clusters.

     However, inbound rules for authorization in the context of [_TokenX_](../security/auth/tokenx.md) or [_Azure AD_](../security/auth/azure-ad.md) apply to all clusters.